Apply for free school meals

 - £955 per child of government funding for if your child attends Secondary school

-Government funding is provided even if your child does not want the meal.
-Government funding will be used to help children from lower income families do their very best at school.
+Government funding is provided even if your child does not want the meal and is used to help children from lower income families do their very best at school.

 If your child gets free school meals, you may be able to claim other forms of help, for example, help with home to school transport.